Signature change by a morphism of spectral triples

-In this case, taking $\rho\in\Inn(\calB(\calH))$ with $\rho(\, .\,)=\tw(\, .\,) \tw^\dagger$, Proposition \ref{PropRegImpFund} ensures that $\tw=\exp(i\theta)\tw^\dagger$, so that the $\tw$-inner product is a Krein product only if $\theta=2n\pi$ for some integer $n$.
-Consequently, the condition $\tw=\tw^\dagger$ emerges as a fundamental property of the connection.
-It ensures the self-adjointness of the Dirac operators with respect to their inner products, establishes the relation between definite and indefinite inner products (see Remark \ref{RqTwRelatDef}), and ultimately sets up the connection.
-The concept of $\tw$-morphism allows us to interpret this connection as an involutive morphism between them.
+In this case, taking $\rho\in\Inn(\calB(\calH))$ with $\rho(\, .\,)=\tw(\, .\,) \tw^\dagger$, lemma \ref{PropRegImpFund} ensures that $\tw=\exp(i\theta)\tw^\dagger$, so that the $\tw$-inner product is a Krein product only if $\theta=2n\pi$ for some integer $n$.
+The condition $\tw=\tw^\dagger$ emerges as a fundamental property of the connection.
+It ensures the self-adjointness of the Dirac operators with respect to their inner products, establishes the relation between definite and indefinite inner products (see Remark \ref{RqTwRelatDef}), and ultimately to set up the connection.

 The special case of even-dimensional manifolds is particularly interesting.
-The only known way to twist these spectral triples is through the twist by the grading.
-Observing that fundamental symmetries are linked to reflections (see Proposition \ref{PropParOp}), we demonstrate that in the case of space-like reflections in an odd number of dimensions, the corresponding twist is the parity operator, which enables the definition of signature change, as illustrated by Equations \eqref{EqRelMetC1t} and \eqref{EqRelMetC2t}.
-We then show how the metrics associated with each spectral triple can be extracted for different types of spectral triples and how the corresponding $\tw$-morphism of spectral triples implements the signature change.
+Observing that fundamental symmetries are linked to reflections (see Proposition \ref{PropParOp}), we demonstrate that in the case of space-like reflections of an odd number of dimensions, the corresponding twist is the parity operator, which enables the definition of signature change.
+The notion of twisted Clifford algebra (see Definition \ref{DefTwCliff}) provides a framework in which the Dirac operators denoted by $\HDir$ (which are not associated with a Clifford structure) acquire meaning, along with their signature-transformed metrics.